-- 4. DOOR GASKET The gasket used by Pacific Energy requires only light pressure to seal.
+- 4. DOOR GASKET The gasket used by Pacific Energy (7/8" medium density fiberglass rope) requires only light pressure to seal.
 This will prolong seal life.
 It is important that the door seal be maintained in good condition.
 Periodically inspect seals and replace if necessary.
-Follow instructions included in the DR31.
-WDGKIT kit obtainable from your nearest Pacific Energy Dealer. - 5.
+Follow instructions included in the WODC.DG78 kit obtainable from your nearest Pacific Energy Dealer. - 5.
 DOOR GLASS Do not slam loading door or otherwise impact glass.
 When closing door, make sure that no logs protrude to impact the glass.
 If the glass gets cracked or broken, it must be replaced before using the stove.
 Replacement glass can be obtained from your Dealer.
-The size required is 8 7/16(214mm) x 13 13/16(351mm) x 5 mm.
+The size required is 16-1/2" x 10-1/2" x 5 mm.
 Only ceramic glass may be used.
 Do not substitute with any other type.

-To remove broken glass, undo the four retaining screws and remove the frame noting position for re-assembly.
+To remove broken glass, remove the door gasket and then undo the eight screws securing the gasket guide/glass retainer.
 Remove all particles of glass.
 Be careful as they are very sharp.
 Install new glass complete with gasket.
-Replace frame and screws.
+Replace glass retainers and gasket guides then install new door gasket as per instructions provided with the door gasket kit.

 WARNING: Do not overtighten, tighten screws very carefully.

-- Do not clean glass when hot - Do not use abrasive cleaners on glass - 6.
-Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
-Keep the area around the heater clean and free of all loose combustibles, furniture, newspapers, etc. - 7.
-If gold door requires cleaning, use mild soap and water only.
-Use of abrasive cleaners will void warranty. - 8.
-Establish a routine for the fuel, wood burning and firing technique.
-Check daily for creosote buildup until experience shows how often you need to be cleaning to be safe. - 9.
+- Do not clean glass when hot - Do not use abrasive cleaners on glass - Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
+Keep the area around the heater clean and free of all loose combustibles, furniture, newspapers, etc. - Establish a routine for the fuel, wood burning and firing technique.
+Check daily for creosote buildup until experience shows how often you need to be cleaning to be safe. - 8.
 Be aware that the hotter the fire, the less creosote is deposited.
-Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 10.
+Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 9.
 Instruct all members of your family on the safe operation of the heater.
 Ensure they have enough knowledge of the entire system if they are expected to operate it.
 Stress the section on chimney fires and the importance of following the steps outlined in "In Case of Chimney Fire".